alanng10/class-lang/Docue/a.md

 All classes are checked when they are used, and when the variables are assigned.

 Class outputs module binary when compiling.
-The module binary is a machine code library.
-The module binary is executed with execution runner.
+The module binary is executed with generated machine code library from the binary.

 Class has documentation that includes programming guide, system architecture, and API reference.